-After going through all the effort of developing a test, you want it to be an accurate measure, right?
-That’s why it’s so important to plan for a test’s validity and reliability.
+After going through all the effort of developing an online test, you want it to be an accurate measure.
+That’s why it’s so important to plan for online test reliability.

-In the suspenseful and dramatic article, Are Your Online Tests Valid?, we examined test validity or how you can be sure a test measures what it claims to measure.
+In Are Your Online Tests Valid?, we examined test validity or how you can be sure a test measures what it claims to measure.
+Test validity is required before reliability can be considered in any meaningful way.
+You may want to read the previous article first.

 Test reliability answers the question: